 10 best things to do at Lands End Trail

-The Lands End Trail is located on San Francisco's rugged, northwestern coastline, and is a 1.5 miles walk one way.
+The Lands End Trail is on San Francisco's rugged, northwestern coastline, and is 1.5 miles long (one way).
 It’s moderately difficult, with unpaved sections, lots of stairs, and sheer cliffs.

 1. Start at the Lands End Lookout

-Start the Lands End Trail at the Lands End Lookout with a cafe and restrooms (680 Point Lobos Ave).
+Start the Lands End Trail at the Lands End Lookout (680 Point Lobos Ave).
 This modern glass and concrete building has stunning ocean views and overlooks the Sutro Bath ruins.
-Talk to the park rangers, pick up a map, and browse exhibits on the natural and cultural history of the area.
+Talk to the park rangers, pick up a map, browse exhibits on the natural and cultural history of the area, and visit the cafe.

 2. Explore the Sutro Baths ruins

 Take a short detour to the Sutro Baths ruins beneath the Lands End Lookout.
-This once magnificent bathhouse was constructed in 1896 by wealthy mining engineer and philanthropist Adolph Sutro.
-It was an amazing engineering feat.
-Six saltwater pools and one freshwater pool were encased in a glass and steel structure that was five-stories high.
+This once magnificent bathhouse was constructed in 1896 by wealthy mining engineer and philanthropist Adolph Sutro, and was an amazing engineering feat.
+Six saltwater pools and one freshwater pool were encased in a glass and steel structure that was five-stories high!
 The salt pools were recycled by sea water from incoming tides.

 3. Take the stairs up to the breathtaking viewpoint at Point Lobos